cenwachukwu/whatIsYourBeyonce/README.md

 # whatIsYourBeyonce

-This project challenged me to combine my programming skills in JavaScript with my skills in building out user interfaces with HTML and CSS.
+This project challenged me to combine my programming skills in JavaScript with my skills in HTML and CSS, to build out a beychella themed user interface.

 ## Tools Used: